Navigating You Through the Progressive Underground

 Release date: 27 September 2024

-Have you ever come across something and feel like it’s bait?
+Have you ever come across something and felt like it’s bait?
 Like someone smarter than you set up a trap that’s just a bit suspicious in how perfect it is for you but it’s also way too enticing to turn up?
 Well, the Dave trap has been laid down, and its name is Helja Kor, the debut of Germany’s Liljevars Brann: from the creature that stalks the sepia-drenched forest on the album cover to the promise of hypnotic dark folk and black metal, I’m about two feet away from grabbing the proverbial carrot under the box that is this album.
 Will I be rewarded justly by my insatiable desire for the carrot, or will I be trapped under the box like the silly gullible mammal I am?

 Well, the trap seems convincing enough at first glance.
 Liljevars Brann compose a mix of dark folk and atmospheric black metal, establishing subdued ideas that meditate on themselves through extended pieces.
 Don’t let my description fool you, though—Helja Kor offers very little in terms of peace, as in its very first moment, a pained scream reverberates through a forest, quickly establishing the misery that seeps into every facet of the album.
 Save for maybe the Uaral album where the guy literally cries over folk instrumentation, this is likely one of the saddest folk/black albums I’ve ever heard, conjuring imagery of a forest that slowly drains the energy of all who pass underneath its canopies.
 Even the vocal performances sound rotted: this is not a commentary on technique or polish, but the vocals truly sound like the aches and creaks of a decaying forest floor.